Roma Street Parkland

 - Two unfenced playgrounds

-- Climbing structures and walls
+- Climbing structures

 - Vegetable and herb garden

-- Bike and walking paths
+- Wheelchair accessible toilets and paths

 Another great nearby north-side Brisbane Playground is Neal McCrossan Park.